Ajay-rai/used_car_price_predictor/README.md

   * Ridge regression - To prevent overfitting.
   * Lasso regression - Effective because data is sparse for many categorical variables.
   * Random Forest - Could be a good fit for sparse data type.
-  * XGBoost - Most advanced algorithm for sparse data
+  * XGBoost - Most advanced algorithm for sparse data.
+Also, hypertuned the parameters using GridsearchCV.

 ### Model performance
 XGBoost performed the best: